 Recipes that use kimchi

-Kimchi is great served on its own as a side salad of sorts, but you can also use it as a condiment or topping on a bunch of recipes!
-Here are our favorite ways to use kimchi:
+Kimchi is great served on its own as a side dish of sorts, but you can also use it as a condiment or topping on a bunch of recipes!
+Here are our favorite ways to use kimchi, from Korean cooking to unique twists:

 - 1 large head napa cabbage 3 to 5 lbs, 1.3 to 2.2 kg